 My books are available in hardback, paperback and as E-books.

 I would like to give a shoutout to Open Road Integrated Media who produces the E-books of my series, and also created this 2-minute video.

-I've been a big sports fan since I was a kid.
+Like the children in the video, I loved playing sports when I was a kid.
 My best childhood memories are from playing Little League in the park and basketball on the playground.
 I can still remember homeruns, bad calls, and great comebacks from those games.
 My favorite reading back then was sports fiction and the sports section in the newspaper.
 Many of today's kids are as sports-crazy as I was.
 And I am thinking about them as I write my books and my columns.

 One of the cool things about writing books is getting to talk about them.
 I have been a guest author at lots of schools and conferences, and I have met a lot of interesting kids, parents, and educators.

 I invite you to click around my website.
 If you have questions or comments, be in touch.

 What people are saying about my books: